Arrest Warrants in Tampa

 Failure of a Juvenile to Appear in Court

 The Pic Up Order (PUO) directs the law enforcement officer to deliver the juvenile to the Juvenile Assessment Center (JAC).
-Once delivered to the JAC the juvenile will be held in secure detention until the detention hearing the next day.
+Once delivered, the juvenile will be held in secure detention until the detention hearing the next day.
+A juvenile pick-up order can be issued for any of the following reasons:

 • Order on a Violation of Juvenile Probation;